fertobar/google-api-ads-ruby/README.md

  - Support for logging incoming and outgoing SOAP messages;
  - Support for logging request information;
  - Fully based on new Savon backend.
- - Ruby19 and ruby18 compatible.
+ - Ruby19 and Ruby2 compatible.
+ - Rails 4 compatible.
  - ClientLogin, OAuth2.0 and OAuth2.0 JWT built-in authentication;
  - Support for API calls to different environments (Production, Sandbox);
  - Local validation for parameter number and type on API calls;